AFriemann/simple_model/README.rst

     >>> dict(Data(foo='foo')) # doctest: +ELLIPSIS
     Traceback (most recent call last):
         ...
-    ValueError: {...'exception': "ValueError: must be one of ('bar', 'foobar') but was foo"...}
+    ValueError: {...'exception': "ValueError: must be one of ('bar', 'foobar') but was 'foo'"...}

 Tests
 -----